 3 Ways to Simplify Communication Between You and Your VA

-While you’re constantly on the go, remember that your VA is there to assist you with all of your pressing tasks -- from setting up travel accommodations to managing personal finances — leaving you the time to focus more closely on your business.
+As a young entrepreneur, constantly on the go, remember that your virtual assistant is there to assist you with all of your pressing tasks — from setting up travel accommodations to managing personal finances — leaving you the time to focus more closely on your business.
 As with any colleague, communication is critical and cannot be handled over email alone.
 Below are our tips that will enhance the quality of your VA relationship and guarantee your success with this exclusive benefit.

 Before your day even gets started, hold a daily “stand-up” meeting with your VA to discuss what your day ahead looks like and what needs to be done.
 A quick conversation -- by phone or by Skype -- gives you a chance to tell your VA what the daily priorities are.

 Some quick, deliberate questions to ask your VA during your daily stand-up include: